HIRE CONTRACT CONDITIONS

 Changes to these Hire Contract Conditions will only apply to Hire Schedules entered into after the change has been notified to the Customer by one of the methods mentioned above.

-Hire Period – Means from Commencement until the end of the period shown on the Hire Schedule.
+HIRE PERIOD – Means from Commencement until the end of the period shown on the Hire Schedule.
 The Hire Period may only be extended for one or more definite periods and in each case this can only be done if the Customer requests it and if Kennards agrees.
-Kennards may issue and require the Customer to sign an amended Hire Schedule for any extension of the Hire Period.
+Kennards may issue an amended Hire Schedule for any extension of the Hire Period.

-Hire Schedule – Means a document which Kennards may require the Customer to sign (or accept in a way Kennards requires) including particulars of the Equipment and the Hire Period and such other information as Kennards may decide to require.
+HIRE SCHEDULE – Means a document in such form as Kennards shall require, setting out the terms of the hire of Equipment, including the particulars of the Equipment and the Hire Period and such other information as Kennards may decide to include.

-Motor Vehicle – A truck or utility but not any other equipment such as a scissor lift, trailer or bobcat.
+MOTOR VEHICLE – A truck or utility but not any other equipment such as a scissor lift, trailer or skid steer loader.